kbulloch/SignInApp/README.md

 #Sign In App

-####AngularJS Assessment for Epicodus, 04.24.2015
+#####AngularJS Assessment for Epicodus, 04.24.2015

 ###By Kyle K Bulloch

 ##Description

 This app tracks who is signed in for a small classroom.
 Students click a button to sign in/sign out, and a list for who is present and absent is presented.
+Teachers can add and delete students.
 This app is an exercise in AngularJS controllers, factories, and UI-Routes.

 ##Setup